aspnetzero/documents/doc/Development-Guide-Xamarin.md

     done.
 Unobserved and Unhandled exceptions handlers are registered here with *ExceptionHandler* class.
 Finally *MainActivity* routes to App class which is in the shared project.
--   **CropViewRenderer** Is a platform specific renderer to crop images for Android.
+-   **CropViewRenderer** This is a platform specific renderer to crop images for Android.
 It is used in profile picture change screen.
 -   **Resources/drawable** This directory stores images for Android.
     AppLogo.png is the logo while showing the splash screen in Android.